freedamoore/flutter-web-experiment/README.md

 # Flutter Web Experiment

-*WORK IN PROGRESS*

-With this project I will attempt to build a web page/app without any html, css or JS.
+This is my first attempt at building a web page without any html, css or JS.
 Instead I will build it with Google's Flutter framework and the Dart programming language.

 The source code is in the /lib folder

+The live webiste is here: https://freedamoore.github.io/flutter-web-experiment/

 Make sure to install dependencies in pubspec.yaml file if cloning.